The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 **1600 - 6100/n**

-Because of the nature of this formula, it has an absolute maximum value of **1600** - meaning that, no matter how many enemies you are facing, if you have over 1600 in per-target area-of-effect off gcd actions available to use in those 30 seconds, Disembowel is **always** worth using.
+Because of the nature of this formula, it has an absolute maximum value of **1600** - meaning that, no matter how many enemies you are facing, if you have over 1600 in per-target area-of-effect off-GCD actions available to use in those 30 seconds, Disembowel is **always** worth using.

 - - -